open-component-model/ocm-spec/doc/02-processing/04-digest.md

 The signing of a component version is based on three things:

-* the content of the component descriptor
+* selected content of the component descriptor
 * the content of the described artifacts
 * the referenced component versions.